Knowledge Resource Centre

 • Members should have their Identity Card whenever they visit the KRC.

 • Members should keep their bags in the property counter only.
-They are advised NOT to keep any valuable in the bag.
+They are advised NOT to keep any valuables in the bag.

 • Members should issue the books on his/her KRC Cards.

-• Members are requested to return all the books in time.
+• Members are requested to return all the books on time.

 • Mobile phones should be on silent mode or switched off in KRC premises.
 Else a fine of Rs.
 100/- will be charged.